jayaraaj/aws-demo/content/47_experience_assurance/2_build_execute.md

 #### PIPELINE CREATION AND EXECUTION

+{{% notice note %}}
+Please complete the Module 2: Post-Build QA before commencing with this module.
+This will ensure you have deployed the build on the server successfully before executing the Experience test suits during this module.
+{{% /notice %}}

 Execute the cloud formation template from Cloud9 to automatically create the Experience Assurance pipeline.

 ```bash text
 aws cloudformation  create-stack --stack-name ExperienceAssurance --template-url https://aws-wrkshp-artifacts.s3-eu-west-1.amazonaws.com/awsworkshop_infrastructure_artefacts/awsworkshop_experience_assurance.json --capabilities CAPABILITY_NAMED_IAM
 ```

+Go to the [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console and check the status of your pipeline stack creation named ‘ExperienceAssurance’.
+It should state - {{% color info %}}“CREATE_IN_PROGRESS”{{% /color %}}.

 **INFO**: This step takes approximately 1 minute and if successful, you can see the status of STACK - ‘ExperienceAssurance’ as {{% color success %}}“CREATE_COMPLETE”{{% /color %}}, as shown in the screenshot below